Women's Sewing Society

 April 13, 1898 another woman's organization was formed , known as the Swedish Baptist Scandinavian Mission Society with eleven members.
 It had for it's purpose to work for the Lord and His glory...the spiritual growth of the members and a greater interest in missions...to gather money for both home and foreign missions.

 December 7, 1910 these two organizations combined into our present Mission Circle.
-Today we have two charter member living; Mrs. Mihnos and Mrs. Bremer.
+Today, (when this was written), we have two charter members living; Mrs. Mihnos and Mrs. Bremer.
 The membership is 119.

 January 14, 1932 all the records were written in Swedish prior to this date.
 After this the English language was used.